AndrejRot1/rapid/readme.md

-# an app for searchin on rapid
+# An app for searchin on rapid